conversejs/community-plugins/README.md

 # Converse.js Community Plugins

 This repo contains community contributed plugins, not included in the core of Converse.js.

+To see a demo of all the plugins working, click [here](https://conversejs.github.io/community-plugins/)

 ## Creating a plugin